kubeshield/bpf-opa-demo/README.md

 ```

 - Rego doesn't support any kind of loops, if else blocks etc. We can write more complex rules if it has support for these.

+## Acknowledgements

+- We're using eBPF code from the [sysdig project](https://github.com/draios/sysdig/tree/master/driver/bpf).
+Follow [this guide](https://falco.org/docs/source/) from the falco project for building the eBPF codes.
+Then copy the compiled elf file to `bpf/probe.o`

+- We're using default rules from the [falco project](https://github.com/falcosecurity/falco/blob/master/rules/falco_rules.yaml) and rewriting them in rego, the policy language from Open Policy Agent(OPA).